KevinLiebergen/priv-escalation/README.md

 Written by student Kevin van Liebergen Avila, supervised by Javier Junquera Sánchez.

-Tool to analyze and report critical points in a system based on MITER ATT&CK techniques.
+Tool to analyze and report critical points in a system based on MITRE ATT&CK techniques.

 ## Requirements